 The handrail is a supporting structure while walking up and down the staircase.
 People can hold the handrail while walking.
 It fixes on the extreme sides of the staircase.

-The function of the guardrail is to protect a person to fall from the staircase.
+The function of the guardrail is to protect a person to drop from the staircase.
 It fixes on the extreme side of the stringer of the staircase.

 Balusters are vertical members fixed at a specific distance to support the guardrail and handrail.
 It increases the aesthetics of the staircase.
 The whole construction of the baluster is called a balustrade.

 Newel posts are the vertical members at the extreme side of the stairs.
-It is strong and heavy in construction to support the handrail.
+It is robust and heavy in construction to support the handrail.
 Sometimes these newel posts are attached to the ground or floor directly.
-It is sometimes plain or decorative in shape.
+It is occasionally plain or decorative in shape.

 The Newel cap is the top cap of the newel post.
 It can be square, spherical, or customized in shape.
 It improves the look of the post and makes it decorative.